jupyterhub/zero-to-jupyterhub-k8s/doc/source/debug.rst

   singleuser:
   image:
-      name:
-          jupyter/scipy-notebook
+      name: jupyter/scipy-notebook
-      tag:
-          ae885c0a6226
+      tag: ae885c0a6226

 Then run a helm upgrade::

     helm upgrade jhub jupyterhub/jupyterhub --version=v0.4 -f config.yaml

-where ``jhub`` is the Kubernetes namespace (substitute the namespace that you chose during setup).
+where ``jhub`` is the helm release name (substitute the release name that you chose during setup).

 .. note::